Part V, fourth and final instalment

 Firstly, I should just quickly point out, because there is sometimes confusion on this point; that this is not the same as greed (lobha).
 Craving, or the original Pali word “Tanha”, which literally means “thirst”, is broader, including any way of desiring things to be other than how they are.
 So yes, it also covers hating, and rejecting, and any kind of refusal to accept reality.

 But are we saying that it’s all your fault?
 It’s all just something you could stop by stopping something that you are doing?
 Perhaps all very well for your “first world problems”, but how about people born into proper hellholes, grinding poverty, or systemic inequality?
 Disabilities, and congenital illness?
 After all – I just had to stop pumping chemicals into myself, and I banged on about how difficult that was, but you can’t just decide one day to quit childhood-malnutrition, can you?
 No matter how hobbity you get about that.
 Fair point.
-It’s a challenging and subtle problem, and I refer you again to Buddha et al for a fuller explanation.
+It’s a challenging and subtle problem, maybe a little bit beyond my pay-grade, so I refer you again to Buddha et al for a fuller explanation.
 And I also stress (although I hope it’s obvious) that there is nothing here that suggests that we should not bother to right wrongs where we can.

-However I’ll just finish with this – and it isn’t my insight, it’s adapted from the ever-dependable Ajahn Sumedho – but I think I have lived with this one long enough to be able to say in my own words:
+However I will just finish with this – and it isn’t my insight, it’s adapted from the ever-dependable Ajahn Sumedho – but I think I have lived with this one long enough to be able to say in my own words:

 These are “Noble” truths.
 That means something very specific, not just that they are awesome, or something vague like that.
 Seeing things this way is what makes you noble.
 Nobility is often not an easy choice, or it wouldn’t be called “noble”, it would be called “common” – but nobility is what it will take to transcend suffering, and not become another whining eternal victim, traumatised perpetrator of more horrors, or to just check out.